HGStyle/Webhosting4Free/README.md

 A list of free hosting services with their caracteristics, plus if they does have any JavaScript protection from bots. (only JavaScript protections, not CloudFlare or others protections !)

+MOVING TO A BLOG: This is gonna be moved to a new WordPress blog at [the official Webhosting4Free's blog](https://webhosting4free.data.blog/)

 Redirects:

 ```